 relevant official means an officer in a reciprocating State who is, or may be, vested by the laws of that State with the custody or administration of estates of persons in respect of whom the equivalent of administration orders may be made (however such persons are described under those laws).

-[Section 83C inserted by No. 7 of 1996 s.
+[Section 83C inserted: No. 7 of 1996 s.
 26.]

 83D.
 Interstate arrangements for recognition of administration orders